 A well-equipped set of small screwdrivers and/or bits will allow you to assemble almost any electrical component.
 For most builds, you may only require standard bits like Phillips and Flatheads, but it’s not uncommon to see a screw or bolt with a torx head.
 There is nothing worse than being on a roll with your 3D printer build and coming across a fastener that you can’t install or remove.
 I keep the iFixit Mako Driver Kit nearby and have yet to come across a bolt it cannot remove.

-Soldering Iron for Heat Set Inserts
+Soldering Iron and Tips for Heat Set Inserts

 Fortunately, very little if any soldering is required for building a 3D printer.
 But a soldering iron can also be used to heat up threaded inserts prior to sinking them into printed parts.
 Threaded inserts are useful for functionalizing printed parts because 3D printers are not able to recreate small thread forms.
 Without threaded inserts it can be difficult to join off the shelf parts (e.g., motors, switches, etc.) to printed components.
 You can technically use a normal soldering iron tip to sink the inserts, but it is better practice to use a specialized tip that will keep the inserts going in straight.